zwx8981/DBCNN-PyTorch/README.md

 # Usage with default setting
 python DBCNN.py

-Only support experiment on LIVE IQA right now, other datasets will be added soon!
+Only support experiment on LIVE IQA and LIVE Challenge right now, other datasets will be added soon!
+(I am a busy yet lazy guy...)

 If you want to re-train the SCNN, you still need Matlab and original repo https://github.com/zwx8981/BIQA_Project for generating synthetically distorted images.